mweers/mweers.github.io/resume.md

 - Utilized Cypress and TypeScript to automate testing of a schedule comparison application, enabling users to identify overlapping availability.
 - Automated API calls to an AWS SQS and SNS backend service that calculates PTO using the Jest testing framework and Typescript.
-- Manual click-testing of React-based frontend and the API Testing, using Postman/Swagger, of C# backend microservice; running locally via Docker.
+- Manual testing of React-based frontend and the API Testing, using Postman/Swagger, of C# backend microservice; running locally via Docker.
-- Organized weekly virtual gatherings.

 ### Quality Assurance Analyst
 **Revenue Management Solutions – Oklahoma City, OK**